hansake/Z180_Computer/README.md

 The lower 256KB physical memory is switchable between EPROM and RAM.
 The logic for memory selection is implemented in an ATF22V10 PLD.

+A manual reset connector is available.
+The design is a bit peculiar as reset is made when the reset switch opens, this is to make use of the
+MCP130 supervisory circuit to create a stable reset when the supply voltage is out of bounds or the reset switch is opened.

 The interfaces include two RS-232 ports, two SPI interfaces to use with SD cards.
 A SD Card Adapter is needed as an interface between SPI and the SD cards.
 * [How to use the &quot;MicroSD Card Adapter&quot; with the Arduino Uno | Michael Schoeffler](https://mschoeffler.com/2017/02/22/how-to-use-the-microsd-card-adapter-with-the-arduino-uno/).